Gertrude Hermes

-Gertrude Anna Bertha Hermes (18 August 1901 – 9 May 1983) was a British wood-engraver and sculptor.
+Gertrude Anna Bertha Hermes (18 August 1901 – 9 May 1983) was a British wood-engraver, sculptor and educator.
 Hermes was a member of the English Wood Engraving Society (1925–31) and exhibited with the Society of Wood Engravers, the Royal Academy and The London Group during the 1930s.

 Life

 Gertrude Anna Bertha Hermes was born on 18 August 1901 in Bickley, Kent.
 Her parents, Louis August Hermes and Helene, née Gerdes, were from Altena, near Dortmund, Germany.
 In about 1921 she attended the Beckenham School of Art, and in 1922 enrolled at Leon Underwood's Brook Green School of Painting and Sculpture, where other students included Eileen Agar, Raymond Coxon, Henry Moore and Blair Hughes-Stanton, whom she married in 1926; they separated in 1931, and were divorced in 1933.

 Hermes was a contributor to the short-lived publication, Island (1931) that was edited by Joseph Bard.
 She was also a commissioned illustrator for Penguin Books.